-have learned how to inspect a job using
+At this point you have learned how to run, inspect, and modify a job using the

 As long as Nomad is running, the Nomad UI is also running.
 It is hosted at the

 same address and port as the Nomad HTTP API under the

 With your Nomad dev agent running, visit http://localhost:4646 to open the Nomad UI.
 You should start at the jobs page.
 You should also see the example job from the previous tutorial.

 If you're using Vagrant and can't connect to the Nomad web interface, here are some possible causes.

 »The Nomad dev agent was not started with the

 Stop and restart the Nomad dev agent with the bind flag set to the proper value.

 »There was a port collision when mapping 4646 back to the host